 What Are the Metabolic Types?

-In addition to the two metabolic types, each person has a “metabolic age.”
+In addition to the two metabolic types, keto and high protein, each impacts the sympathetic nervous system differently. person has a “metabolic age.”
 This is determined by the average number of calories you burn per day.
 If your metabolic age is lower than your actual age, you’re more efficient at processing food—in other words, your body burns calories more quickly and efficiently.

 When it comes to metabolism, there are also three different kinds of calories:

-- Proteins: Proteins take longer to be broken down by your body and release their energy over time.
+• Proteins: Proteins, especially in high protein diets, take longer to be broken down by your body and release their energy over time.
 When you eat protein-rich foods such as chicken breast or fish fillet with broccoli, for example, they’ll release energy slowly throughout the day rather than all at once like a carb-heavy meal would do—which is why it’s important to eat balanced meals with both carbs and protein if you want something that will keep cravings at bay!

 What is the metabolic type diet?

-The Metabolic Type Diet is a diet based on your metabolic type, determined by your genetic makeup and lifestyle.
-There’s no one-size-fits-all dieting solution, so it makes sense that we’d want to eat in a way that fits our biochemistry.
+The Metabolic Type Diet is based on your metabolic type, determined by your genetic makeup and lifestyle.
+There’s no one-size-fits-all dieting solution, like the famous keto diet, so it makes sense that we’d want to eat in a way that fits our biochemistry.

 The three metabolic types are: